myp79/FileOrganizer/README.md

 # FileOrgenizer
- a python program that orgnize files by its type
+ a Python program that orgnize files by its type